 Its two DMT Design humbuckers are hot enough to push the front-end of your amp, its flat 14-inch-radius jatoba fretboard is shred-friendly, and the funky headstock lengthens the strings for added resonance, according to Dean.

 Elsewhere, however, you’ll find that the MLX is comfortable and familiar.
 It has a basswood body, bolt-on C-shaped maple neck, 24.75-inch scale length, and 22 jumbo frets.
 Additionally, a Tune-o-Mmatic bridge with a stoptail, simple controls (no coil-splitting here), and Grover tuners keep things beginner-friendly.

 6Squier Affinity Series Jazzmaster HH

 The Squier Affinity Series Jazzmaster HH is a streamlined rendition of a vintage-spec’ed Jazzmaster.
 It sacrifices the configurability found on a traditional Jazzmaster for pure simplicity, aggression and affordability.
-What you’re left with may not be what purists expect, but if you’re into the classic offset shape and need a snarling guitar for under $200, this is a solid choice.
+What you’re left with may not be what purists expect, but if you’re into the classic offset shape and need a snarling guitar for under $200 then look no further.